JaredSystems/blog/src/content/writings/software-best-practices.md

 Notice the first 2 constraints.
 They only reject unnormalized data that has tabs and new lines, but doesn't reject weird unicode characters like no break space U+00A0 and thin space U+2009.
 Also the email constraint is rudimentary;
-zod greatly simplifies these tasks which is why I do not use my database as a SSOT for input semantics.
+zod greatly simplifies these tasks which is why I do not use my database as a SSOT for input normalization.

 I only have these constraints implemented to have a sort-of safe fallback.
 It doesn't check everything but its nice to have.
-Take a pragmatic approach with semantic checks in your database.
+Take a pragmatic approach with normalization checks in your database.
 Only check what is important or necessary in your database.

 ### Postgres SSOT: Postgres